- Home

 Choosing Your Perfect Beach

-With such diversity, selecting the right beach depends entirely on your priorities, travel style, and what makes vacation meaningful for you.
-This comparison helps match beaches to specific traveler profiles and preferences, simplifying the overwhelming task of choosing from 333 islands.
+With such diversity, selecting the right beach depends entirely on your priorities, travel style, and what makes a vacation meaningful for you.
+This comparison helps match beaches to specific traveler profiles and preferences.

 👨👩👧👦 Best Beaches for Families

-- 2. Natadola Beach – Shallow water, accessible, horse riding
+- 2. Natadola Beach - Shallow water, easy access, horse riding

 💑 Best Beaches for Couples